smeha/react-practice/README.md

-# About JS and TS practice project
+# JavaScript and TypeScript practice project
 The project is to practice JavaScript and TypeScript in React + Vite

 ## Tech Stack